 Demo files used

-This example makes use of the following files, available at the following path on the computer where MapForce is installed: ..\Documents\Altova\MapForce2020\MapForceExamples.
+This example makes use of the following files, available at the following path on the computer where MapForce is installed: ..\Documents\Altova\MapForce2023\MapForceExamples\Tutorial.

-•altova.mdb (the Microsoft Access database from which the mapping reads data).
+•Nanonull.sqlite (the SQLite database from which the mapping reads data).

-Preparing the mapping for deployment to a different machine
+Preparing the mapping for deployment to FlowForce Server

 Before attempting to deploy the mapping to the target machine, do the following:

-Before it is deployed, the mapping must also be reconfigured to use relative instead of absolute paths, as follows:
+3.Verify that the mapping is configured to use relative instead of absolute paths, as follows:

-1.Open the DB_PhoneList.mfd mapping in MapForce, right-click the mapping area, and select Mapping Settings from the context menu.
+a)Open the FilterDatabaseRecords.mfd mapping in MapForce, right-click the mapping area, and select Mapping Settings from the context menu.

 File-based databases such as Microsoft Access or SQLite are not deployed to a target machine together with the mapping.
-Therefore, the Access database must be manually copied from the source machine to the target machine.
-Copy the altova.mdb database file from the directory ..\Documents\Altova\MapForce2020\MapForceExamples on the source machine to some empty directory on the target machine.
-In this example, the target directory is "C:\FlowForceWorkingDir".
-This directory will be referenced later from the FlowForce job.
+Therefore, the SQLite database must be manually copied from the source machine to the target machine.
+Copy the Nanonull.sqlite database file from the directory ..\Documents\Altova\MapForce2023\MapForceExamples\Tutorial on the source machine to some empty directory on the target machine.
+In this example, the target directory is C:\FlowForceExamples\GetPersonRecords.
+Take notice of this path because it will be referenced later from the FlowForce job.

 The mapping is now ready for deployment to FlowForce Server.
-For more information about deploying mappings which include database connections, see Preparing Mappings for Server Execution.
+For more information about deploying mappings which include database connections, see Preparing Files for Server Execution.

 Deploying the mapping

-2.On the File menu, click Deploy to FlowForce Server.
-For the purpose of this example, we assume the mapping is deployed to the default path (/public container).
-If you are deploying the mapping to FlowForce Server on a different machine, change the server address and port from "localhost:8082" to those configured from FlowForce Server (see above).
+1.On the File menu, click Deploy to FlowForce Server.
+If you are deploying the mapping to FlowForce Server on a different machine, change the server address and port from "localhost:8082" to those configured from the FlowForce Server network settings.